-McLain High School is named for a native Oklahoman, Raymond Stallings McLain.
-During his career in the service of his country, General McLain achieved many first.
-He was the first National Guard officer to be honored with a Presidential nomination as a permanent Brigadier General, and the first National Guard officer to attain the rank of Lieutenant General.
-Later he was given the permanent rank of Major General.
+McLain High School for Science and Technology is named for a native Oklahoman, Raymond Stallings McLain.
+During his career in the service of his country, General McLain achieved many firsts.
+He was the first National Guard officer to be honored with a presidential nomination as a permanent Brigadier General, and the first National Guard officer to attain the rank of Lieutenant General.
+Later, he was given the permanent rank of Major General.

 Relatives, descendants, and friends of McLain have attended school assemblies that have honored him.
-After graduating 50 years of accomplished students, the school now serves the community as a Science and Technology Center.
-Members of the Oklahoma military and the Oklahoma National Guard may look up to him for his service because both his military and community service are consistent with community values.
-His character, specifically his ethics, also reflect community values.
+After graduating 50 years of accomplished students, the school now serves the community as a science and technology center.

 In 2001, McLain High School (then operating under the name McLain Career Academy) was rebranded as the Tulsa School of Science and Technology (TSST), with students voting to change the mascot from Scots to Titans.
 This change was targeted at improving McLain's academic performance.
 In later years, TSST would revert to its original name, becoming McLain Magnet High School for Science and Technology, but keeping the Titan mascot and using maroon, white, silver, and black as school colors.